Woman who spotted missing boy from Amber Alert says ‘gut feeling’ made her call 911 - NewsBreak

 Within minutes, she learned that Jacob Clare was taken into custody and the two children were found safe .

 “We have constant conversations with my own children about things at school and watching out for each other and friends,” Bonin said.
 “I would have regretted it if I didn’t turn around.
-It would have lingered with me.”Naked man jailed on suspicion of assaulting border agent
+It would have lingered with me.”Noah Clare, Amber Clare found safe in California; father in custody

 At a news conference Thursday, Orange County Sheriff Don Barnes said he didn’t know how many tips came in on the case, but noted, “there’s only one that matters, right?”